Bumblebeeee/install-docker/README.md

 Ansible Role: install-docker
 =========

-Installing latest Docker CE on Ubuntu.
+Installing the latest Docker CE on Ubuntu with the option to add docker shared volume plugin

 Requirements
 ------------